-Name Position Robert McCormick 61 President and Chief Executive Officer Sarah Lauber 50 Chief Financial Officer & Secretary Keith Hagelin 61 President, Work Truck Attachments Linda Evans 55 Vice President, Human Resources
+Name Age Position Robert McCormick 62 President and Chief Executive Officer Sarah Lauber 51 Chief Financial Officer & Secretary Mark Van Genderen 54 President, Work Truck Attachments Linda Evans 56 Vice President, Human Resources

 Robert McCormick has been serving as our President and Chief Executive Officer and as director since January 2019.
 Previously, Mr. McCormick served as our Chief Operating Officer from August 2017 until January 2019.
-Prior to becoming Chief Operating Officer, Mr. McCormick served as our Executive Vice President and Chief Financial Officer from September 2004 through August 2017, as our Secretary from May 2005 through August 2017, as our Assistant Secretary from September 2004 to May 2005 and as our Treasurer from September 2004 through December 2010.
+Prior to becoming Chief Operating Officer, Mr. McCormick served as our Executive Vice President and Chief Financial Officer from September 2004 through August 2017, as our Assistant Secretary from September 2004 to May 2005 and as our Treasurer from September 2004 through December 2010.
 Prior to joining us, Mr. McCormick served as President and Chief Executive Officer of Xymox Technology Inc. from 2001 to 2004.
 Prior to that, Mr. McCormick served in various capacities in the Newell Rubbermaid Corporation, including President from 2000 to 2001 and Vice President Group Controller from 1997 to 2000.
+Mr. McCormick is a member of the Board of Directors of Mayville Engineering Company, Inc.

 Sarah Lauber has been serving as our Chief Financial Officer and Secretary since August 2017.
 Prior to joining us, Ms. Lauber served as Senior Vice President and Chief Financial Officer of Jason Industries, Inc., a global industrial manufacturing company, since January 2016 and as Jason Industries' Chief Financial Officer since 2015.
-Prior to joining Jason Industries, Ms. Lauber served as Senior Vice President, Financial Planning and Analysis at Regal Beloit Corporation, a manufacturer of electric motors, electric motion controls, power generation and power transmission products, from 2011 until 2015.
+Prior to joining Jason Industries, Ms. Lauber served as Senior Vice President, Financial Planning and Analysis at Regal Rexnord Corporation (f/k/a Regal Beloit Corporation), a manufacturer of electric motors, electric motion controls, power generation and power transmission products, from 2011 until 2015.
 Ms. Lauber previously was employed by A.O.
-Smith Corporation's Electrical Products Company ("EPC") from 2002 until 2011 and held various roles, the latest of which was Chief Financial Officer from 2006 until EPC was acquired by Regal Beloit in 2011.
+Smith Corporation's Electrical Products Company ("EPC") from 2002 until 2011 and held various roles, the latest of which was Chief Financial Officer from 2006 until EPC was acquired by Regal Rexnord in 2011.
 Ms. Lauber is a member of the Board of Directors of The Timken Company.